ibm-cloud-docs/power-iaas/ordering-direct-link.md

     [^footnote12]: This port is not GRE capable, but supports a speed of 10 Gbps.
     [^footnote13]: This port is not GRE capable, but supports a speed of 10 Gbps.
     [^footnote14]: This port is not GRE capable, but supports a speed of 10 Gbps.
+    [^footnote15]: This port is not GRE capable, but supports a speed of 10 Gbps.

 1. Select the remaining options and create the {{site.data.keyword.dl_short}} Connect instance as described in [Ordering {{site.data.keyword.dl_short}} (2.0) Connect](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect#order-direct-link-connect-2.0).